The internet is not an unregulated free-for-all: the law still applies, and you need to understand the implications for your business.

 - You must state any professional registration, membership and authorisations (eg the Law Society) the company has.

 - If your company has a VAT number, this should be also be stated.

 Take care with your terms and conditions

 - Ensure that your terms and conditions are agreed before you accept an order.
-Send an email to confirm this (provided you have enough stock to fulfil the order).
+Send an email to confirm the order (provided you have enough stock to fulfil the order).

 - Adapt your terms and conditions specifically for your website.
 For example, you might want to state that your website is only an invitation to the customer to consider buying.
 Add that the offer will only be confirmed when you email to accept the order.

-- Put your terms of trade in a pop-up box that appears when a customer is about to make a purchase over the internet.
+- Put your terms of trade in a pop-up box that appears when a customer is about to make an online purchase.
 Make customers tick a box to confirm they agree to your terms.

 - Make sure customers can store a copy of your terms and conditions.
 For example, put them in a form which can be saved and printed.

 Keep prices - and the rest of your website - up to date

 - Make sure you know where prices appear on your site and check them regularly.
 Also state whether prices include VAT, tax and delivery costs.

 - If your website makes a direct offer, and this is accepted, you may be obliged to fulfil the contract, even if the price is wrong.